linode/apl-docs/docs/for-devs/get-started/lab-5.md

 ---
-slug: part-13
+slug: lab-5
-title: Deploy apps with Argo CD
+title: BYO manifest to deploy a workload with Argo CD
-sidebar_label: Part 13
+sidebar_label: Lab 5
 ---

 Deploying your applications by doing `kubectl apply -f` is not ideal.
 You as a developer would like to automatically deploy and update your application after a new build.
 Otomi integrated Argo CD to provide an out-of-the-box gitops solution.

 ## Using Argo CD to deploy manifests and charts